 - Island counter for more storage

-Explore the option of an island in your open concept kitchen as it not only gives you more storage but also adds to the counter space.
-That ultimately means that your kitchen work triangle will be bigger or more comfortable.
+Explore an open-concept kitchen with island option as it not only gives you more storage but also adds to the counter space.
+That ultimately means that your kitchen work triangle will be bigger and more convenient.